Professional black shirt on a woman with a white building in the background

 I want you to know that nothing about your pain is unreasonable.
 Nothing about your confusion is wrong.
 And you absolutely do not have to carry it by yourself.

 Many of the people I work with come from religious or family environments that were highly controlling and authoritarian.
-It may have been a “jump when I say jump” kind of environment where obedience was expected in order to stay in favor with God.
+It may have been a “jump when I say jump” kind of environment where obedience was expected in order to stay in favor with God or an authoritarian parent.
 You were required to figure it out on your own, questioning those in charge wasn’t safe, emotions were labeled as weakness, and getting your emotional needs filled was met with spiritually dismissive language.
+For some, you may have experienced controlling and abusive leaders that wanted to shape you into an image they approved of rather than allowing you to be yourself.
 Maybe some of that feels familiar to you.

 My work centers around making sense of your story with you.
 I believe that we are hurt by people and that we heal with people.
 I create an opportunity and space for a do-over.
 We practice together —naming needs, being vulnerable, showing up honestly in whatever state we’re in, talking through difficult parts of your story, and ultimately learning that not all relationships will hurt us.